Scorpiokat/hacker-rank/README.md

 Hello
 # hacker-rank
-My coding at hacker-rank experience, so no unit cases is created inside the codes
+My hacker-rank coding experience, so no unit cases is created inside the codes